City & Guilds Level 2 Award

 Planning and Planting a Herb Garden

-We will be learning about the range of herbs you can grow, their different uses, creating spaces for wild herbs, growing from seed and cuttings, caring for your plants and harvesting.
+We will be learning about the range of herbs you can grow, their different uses, creating spaces for wild herbs, growing from seed and cuttings, caring for your plants harvesting and working with herbs for health and cooking.
 This course is suitable for beginners or anyone who wants to learn new skills or increase their range of herbs.

-It is run by Bicton college and accredited at Level 1 Occupational Studies.
+It is accredited by Bicton College at Level 1 Occupational Studies.
 It will be based at the herb garden at School Farm CSA, on the Dartington Estate near Totnes, which is a working Organic market garden, growing vegetables and herbs for the local community.

 Course cost: £75.
-Funding is available for some learners, for further details and to enroll visit the Bicton website here, or email firstname.lastname@example.org.
+Funding is available for some learners, for further details and to enroll please visit the Bicton website here (the Friday is now full, but at this time there are still some spaces on the Saturday).
+Or email email@example.com for more details.